johnfial/johnfial.github.io/lotr_tale_years/highlights-LOTR-Daily by J.R.R. Tolkien-current.md

 **Note:** .dates
 **Tags:** dates

+There was a long silence, and from wall and gate no cry or sound was heard in answer.
+But Sauron had already laid his plans, and he had a mind first to play these mice cruelly before he struck to kill.
+So it was that, even as the Captains were about to turn away, the silence was broken suddenly.
+There came a long rolling of great drums like thunder in the mountains, and then a braying of horns that shook the very stones and stunned men’s ears.
+And thereupon the door of the Black Gate was thrown open with a great clang, and out of it there came an embassy from the Dark Tower.

 ‘Is there anyone in this rout with authority to treat with me?’ he asked.
 ‘Or indeed with wit to understand me?
 Not thou at least!’ he mocked, turning to Aragorn with scorn.
 ‘It needs more to make a king than a piece of Elvish glass, or a rabble such as this.
 Why, any brigand of the hills can show as good a following!’
 Aragorn said naught in answer, but he took the other’s eye and held it, and for a moment they strove thus; but soon, though Aragorn did not stir nor move hand to weapon, the other quailed and gave back as if menaced with a blow.
 ‘I am a herald and ambassador, and may not be assailed!’ he cried.
 ‘Where such laws hold,’ said Gandalf, ‘it is also the custom for ambassadors to use less insolence.
 But no one has threatened you.
 You have naught to fear from us, until your errand is done.
 But unless your master has come to new wisdom, then with all his servants you will be in great peril.’
 ‘So!’ said the Messenger.
 ‘Then thou art the spokesman, old greybeard?
 Have we not heard of thee at whiles, and of thy wanderings, ever hatching plots and mischief at a safe distance?
 But this time thou hast stuck out thy nose too far, Master Gandalf; and thou shalt see what comes to him who sets his foolish webs before the feet of Sauron the Great.
 I have tokens that I was bidden to show to thee - to thee in especial, if thou shouldst dare to come.’
 He signed to one of his guards, and he came forward bearing a bundle swathed in black cloths.

+Pippin had bowed crushed with horror when he heard Gandalf reject the terms and doom Frodo to the torment of the Tower; but he had mastered himself, and now he stood beside Beregond in the front rank of Gondor with Imrahil’s men.
+For it seemed best to him to die soon and leave the bitter story of his life, since all was in ruin.
+‘I wish Merry was here,’ he heard himself saying, and quick thoughts raced through his mind, even as he watched the enemy come charging to the assault.
+‘Well, well, now at any rate I understand poor Denethor a little better.
+We might die together, Merry and I, and since die we must, why not?
+Well, as he is not here, I hope he’ll find an easier end.
+But now I must do my best.’
+He drew his sword and looked at it, and the intertwining shapes of red and gold; and the flowing characters of Númenor glinted like fire upon the blade.
+‘This was made for just such an hour,’ he thought.
+‘If only I could smite that foul Messenger with it, then almost I should draw level with old Merry.
+Well, I’ll smite some of this beastly brood before the end.
+I wish I could see cool sunlight and green grass again!’

+Blackness and stench and crushing pain came upon Pippin, and his mind fell away into a great darkness.
+‘So it ends as I guessed it would,’ his thought said, even as it fluttered away; and it laughed a little within him ere it fled, almost gay it seemed to be casting off at last all doubt and care and fear.
+And then even as it winged away into forgetfulness it heard voices, and they seemed to be crying in some forgotten world far above: ‘The Eagles are coming!
+The Eagles are coming!’
+For one moment more Pippin’s thought hovered.
+‘Bilbo!’ it said.
+‘But no!
+That came in his tale, long long ago.
+This is my tale, and it is ended now.
+Good-bye!’
+And his thought fled far away and his eyes saw no more.